 Have you ever walked into a store unsure of what you’re looking for and gotten help from each person you came across?
 If you have, you’ve probably left the store feeling relieved not just because you got what you were looking for but because the people inside took care of you.
-You probably told people or posted about your experience there online.
+You may have even told people or posted about your experience online.
 The service you were provided made you want to speak out about the company and the people you encountered along the way, ultimately generating positive feedback for them and strengthening their brand.

 Think about it for a moment.

 The one aspect all of these faces have in common is how they treat people.
 In the case of the actors, it is in how they conduct themselves online through social media and how they present themselves in public.
-It is also in the various charity works they participate in, particularly the visits to children’s hospitals throughout the nation to sit and talk with the kids and lift up their spirits while they’re going through their treatments.
-Their behavior and their acts make their way across every social media platform to each of the film company’s target audiences and it becomes a part of what encourages fans to continue showing up for each movie release.
+It is also seen in the charity works they participate in, particularly the visits to children’s hospitals throughout the nation to sit and talk with the kids and lift their spirits while they’re going through their treatments.
+Their behavior and their acts make their way across every social media platform to each of the film company’s target audiences, and it becomes a part of what encourages fans to continue showing up for each movie release.

 How Does This Help Me?

-You don’t want the members of the board you’re pitching to or the client you’re working with to think you were raised in a barn - because a bad customer experience can do an horrific amount of damage to your brand’s reputation.
+You don’t want the members of the board you’re pitching to or the client you’re working with to think you were raised in a barn - because a bad customer experience can do a horrific amount of damage to your brand’s reputation.
 On average, it takes 12 positive responses to make up for one person left unhappy with the customer service experience they received.

 When it comes to companies with a good standard of customer service, 81% of them are outperforming their competition because consumers are more willing to spend time and money with companies they believe provide excellent customer service.